userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 Pods are the smallest deployable item of _compute_ on a Kubernetes cluster.

 Pods are made up of containers.
-Usually it's just one container, how ever it can be multiple.
+Usually it's just one container, however it can be multiple.

 !!! info "Note on multiple containers per pod"
     Only deploy multiple containers per pod if they are very tightly coupled.
 A good example would be apache2 and php-fpm (if memory serves me well.)